codyngpriest/alx-low_level_programming/0x1E-search_algorithms/README.md

 1. Binary search
 This is a function that searches for a value in a sorted array of integers using the Binary search algorithm

+2. Big O #0
+What is the time complexity (worst case) of a linear search in an array of size n?